dantaki/SV2/README.md

  `sv2_genotypes/` contains output in tab-delimited BED format and VCF format.

+ *Output VCF comes with gene annotations and other useful statistics*

  For more detail on SV<sup>2</sup> output, please refer to the [User Guide](https://github.com/dantaki/SV2/tree/master/doc#output)

 ## Performance